anisbet/pipe/Readme.md

                   Output is not normalized.
 For that see (-n).
                   See also (-I) for case insensitive comparisons.
  -o[c0,c1,...cn]: Order the columns in a different order.
 Only the specified columns are output.
- -O[c0,c1,...cn]: Merge columns.
+ -O[any|c0,c1,...cn]: Merge columns.
 The first column is the anchor column, any others are appended to it
                   ie: 'aaa|bbb|ccc' -Oc2,c0,c1 => 'aaa|bbb|cccaaabbb'.
 Use -o to remove extraneous columns.
+                  Using the 'any' keyword causes all columns to be merged in the data in column 0.
  -p[c0:exp,... ]: Pad fields left or right with white spaces. 'c0:-10.,c1:14 ' pads 'c0' with a
                   maximum of 10 trailing '.' characters, and c1 with upto 14 leading spaces.
  -P             : Ensures a tailing delimiter is output at the end of all lines.